EduardoVega/aws-packer/README.md

       ```
 2. Run and Validate Packer JSON file

-    Packer supports parallel builds, so you can create the images for AWS and GCP at the same time; or you can specify the specific build you want to run
+    Packer supports parallel builds, so you can create the images for AWS and GCP at the same time; or you can specify the specific builder you want to run

     - Validate
     ```bash